dlahmad/sync-nudger/README.md

 * **Audio Stream Inspection**: View detailed information about all audio streams in a file before processing (`--inspect`).
 * **Precise Splitting**: Split audio at exact floating-point timestamps.
 * **Quiet Point Detection**: Automatically find the quietest split point within a given time range (`--split-range`).
-* **Per-Segment Delay**: Apply a unique delay in milliseconds to each audio segment, including the initial one.
+* **Per-Segment Delay**: Apply a unique delay in milliseconds (including fractional) to each audio segment, including the initial one.
 * **User Confirmation**: Displays a detailed summary of the files, streams, and planned splits before executing, preventing accidental changes.
+Use `--yes` to auto-confirm.
 * **Configurable Silence Detection**: Tune the loudness threshold for what the tool considers "audible" vs. silent (`--silence-threshold`).
 * **FFmpeg Version Check**: Ensures a compatible version of `ffmpeg` is installed to prevent runtime errors.
 Can be bypassed (`--ignore-ffmpeg-version`).
 * **Debug Logging**: Optional verbose logging from `ffmpeg` for troubleshooting (`--debug`).
 * **Automated Releases**: Multi-platform binaries are built automatically via GitHub Actions.
+* **Split Map Support**: Use a JSON file to specify all splits, split ranges, and delays, or save your configuration for reproducibility (`--split-map`, `--write-split-map`).

 ## Installation